 Last spring, Iz was literally days away from beginning a graduate program.
-Something wasn’t feeling right about that path and she switched gears, deciding to pursue her passions through a permaculture apprenticeship with Wild Abundance.
-Now looking back, she feels strongly that she made the right call and is excited to continue practicing the skills she has learned.
+But something wasn’t feeling right about that path, so she switched gears.
+Instead of grad school, she decided to pursue her passions through a permaculture apprenticeship with Wild Abundance.
+Now looking back, she feels strongly that she made the right call.
+She’s excited to continue practicing the skills she has learned.

 Why did you choose to become an apprentice with Wild Abundance?